slatedocs/slate/source/includes/azure/_public_ip_addresses.md

 <code>POST /services/<a href="#administration-service-connections">:service_code</a>/<a href="#administration-environments">:environment_name</a>/publicipaddresses?operation=associate</code>

-Associate a public IP address in a given [environment](#administration-environments) to a network interface
+Associate a public IP address in a given [environment](#administration-environments) to a network interface.

 Required | &nbsp;
 ------- | -----------